 For trainers who are currently designing or are expected to design synchronous/virtual classroom training.
-Participants should have fundamental knowledge and experience with instructional design principles.
 The workshop is also aimed at virtual classroom facilitators/trainers who want to gain a solid understanding of the unique design considerations that apply to the virtual classroom.

 - Determine virtual classroom design constraints.

 - Determine initial timing parameters for the course.